 How to Not Fall Out of Love with Your Spouse

-Ten common ways people fall of out love and what they can do to fall back in love.
-Don’t wait for your spouse to make it happen.
-These are all under your control.
+Ten common ways people fall out of love and what they can do to fall back in love.
+Don’t wait for your spouse to make that happen.
+These improvements are all under your control.

 You must be careful not to fall into the trap of waiting until you feel more loving before you start being more loving.
 The love we feel toward our spouse is largely created by the loving things WE do for our spouse and our relationship.
 Long term relationships require an intention to stay in love and to maintain love.

 1. Not telling and showing our husband or wife how much we care.

 There are reasons that we stop caring so much about our spouse.
 Usually, it’s because we feel less care and concern from our spouse.
 When we stop feeling cared for, we often stop caring back.
 Our spouse then feels even more uncared for and treats us even worse.
 This is a vicious cycle that often happens between needy partners.

 Needy behaviors occur when we try to make our spouses show love to us rather than giving love first and letting it flow back to us.

 Being the first to giveundeserved loving kindness can break this cycle before it gets out of hand.